sinantalhakosar/sinan-backstage/README.md

 This is newly scaffolded Backstage App.
 Backstage is now able to search the information in markdown files (all files with the extension .md) among the provided GitHub repositories in app-config.yaml.
+You can search files by;
+- File name
+- Repository name
+- Repository owner name

 ### Installation